COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 Lovelock says another example of Gaia in operation is the regulation of the saltiness of seawater.
 Seawater is about 3.4 percent salt by weight, and has probably been under 4 percent for as far back as we have data.
 If it ever rose to over 6 percent, all the life in the sea (except maybe for some archaebacteria) would be killed.
 Lovelock calculated that the entire salt content of the oceans is replaced every sixty million years by material carried from the continents in rivers and by material vented from below the ocean floor where it is spreading (10).
 Some other process must constantly remove the salt or else it would keep accumulating in seawater.
 This accumulation happens in seas where the removal process is not available, such as the Great Salt Lake and the Dead Sea.

 The process Lovelock likes for preventing excess salt accumulation in the ocean is the evaporation of seawater in shallow lagoons and salt marshes.
 There seawater is evaporated for recycling, as rain, into fresh water.
 The salt precipitates out and is buried under layers of sediment.
 Thus, the shallow lagoons and salt marshes cleanse the oceans as our own kidneys remove impurities from our blood.
 Lagoons are created by coral reefs, huge biologically created structures.
 Lagoons gradually fill in, get shallower, and become salt marshes.
-So coral reefs, which create the necessary lagoons, have an essential, unexpected Gaian purpose (11).
+So coral reefs, which create the necessary lagoons, would have an essential, unexpected Gaian purpose (11).

 The Burial of Carbon